Behodler/limbo/documentation/Layer2Scarcity.md

 This SCX_p is then combined with Flan in an LP token (Uniswap Arbitrum) and used to raise Flan liquidity on Arbitrum.

 # Implications for Scarcity

 Since SCX_L2 is a wrapper for SCX_P, the amount of SCX_L2 locked in Behodler need not be limited.
 For regular tokens, the amount of liquidity locked per token is equal to the average TVL (AVB).
 In other words, if Behodler Arbitrum has 10,000 Dai then if we list a token that is priced at $10, we will lock 1000 units.
 However, SCX_P is just minted like Weth so if the SCX price is $100, we can lock 5000 SCX_P if we wish without unbalancing things since the SCX_P in Behodler_Arb cannot be swapped out.

-Since SCX_P is swapped out of Behodler, part of the capitalization of SCX_L2 is diversified into the new token listed.
+Since SCX_P is swapped out of Behodler on Limbo migrations, part of the capitalization of SCX_L2 is diversified into the new token listed.
 Eg. If we mint 100 SCX_L2 with 100 SCX_P and then list 1000 Dai with a price of 1 Dai = 0.05 SCX then Behodler_Arb will now contain 50 SCX_P and 1000 Dai.
 If we redeem SCX_L2 for SCX_P, we can only redeem 50 units.
 The rest will have to come from the Dai.

 This means that if we wish to list new tokens on Abritrum, we have to have at least AVB worth of SCX_P locked.
 We can achieve this by having occasional Limbo migrations of new SCX_P for Flan.